 Written by Dr. Eamonn Fahy, MB, BCh, BAO, Ph.D.

-The following overview will cover the causes of sub-conjunctival haemorrhage, its common signs and symptoms, progression of sub-conjunctival haemorrhage, diagnosis and treatment options as well as how it can be prevented.
+The following overview will cover the causes of subconjunctival haemorrhage, its common signs and symptoms, its progression, diagnosis, and treatment options, as well as how it can be prevented.

 If you experience any of these signs and symptoms, schedule an appointment with an eye health professional to get your eyes checked.
 It is also important to note that the development of eye conditions may even start before symptoms appear, which makes going for regular and timely eye checks that much more essential.

-Sub-conjunctival haemorrhage will resolve on its own and does not tend to progress unless there are untreated medical conditions, such as high blood pressure, that can cause increased risk of sub-conjunctival haemorrhage.
-Those with conditions such as chronic cough or blood-clotting disorders can increase the risk of recurrent sub-conjunctival haemorrhage.
+Subconjunctival haemorrhage will resolve on its own and does not tend to progress unless there are untreated medical conditions, such as high blood pressure, that can cause an increased risk of the condition.
+Those with conditions such as chronic cough or blood-clotting disorders can increase the risk of recurrent subconjunctival haemorrhage.